segmentio/segment-docs/src/unify/Traits/recommended-items.md

 Recommended Items uses your interaction events (like `order_completed`, `product_added`, and `product_searched`) along with event metadata to generate personalized recommendations for each user.
 Here’s an overview of the process:

-1. **Data collection**: Segment captures user interactions from your select events.
+1. **Data collection**: Segment captures user interactions from your chosen events.
 2. **Pattern analysis**: Machine learning models analyze these interactions to recognize patterns and user preferences.
 3. **Item ranking**: Based on this analysis, Segment generates an ordered list of recommended items for each user, ranked from most to least likely to engage.
 4. **Profile storage**: Segment then saves these recommendations as an array on each eligible user profile.

+Once Segment attaches the recommendation array to a profile, you can use it to:

+- Personalize experiences with the [Profile API](/docs/unify/profile-api/)
+- Send Recommended Items traits to downstream destinations
+- Build further segments based on Recommended Items
+- Trigger customized campaigns and experiences tailored to individual users

 ## Create a Recommended Item trait

 > info "Before you begin"
 > Before you create Recommended Item traits, you'll first need to set up a Recommendation Catalog.
-The catalog setup process involves mapping your interaction events, as well as providing product metadata from those interaction events.
-If you've not yet set up your Recommendation Catalog, follow the instructions in the [Product Based Audiences documentation](/docs/engage/audiences/product-based-audiences/#set-up-your-recommendation-catalog).
+The catalog setup process involves mapping your interaction events and providing product metadata to support recommendations.
+If you haven't yet set up your Recommendation Catalog, follow the steps in the [Product Based Audiences documentation](/docs/engage/audiences/product-based-audiences/#set-up-your-recommendation-catalog).

 Follow these steps to create a Recommended Item trait: